-In the last 7 years of my love with traveling to Ladakh, I have passed over numerous myths which I busted for myself in one or the other trip to Ladakh and Zanskar Valley.
-I see them repeated many a times on Devil On Wheels by many of our readers.
-So, I thought let’s better create a article to help everyone and bust the top 12 myths commonly mistaken while considering a trip to Ladakh.
+In the last decade of my love with traveling to Ladakh, I have passed over numerous myths which I busted for myself in one or the other trip to Ladakh and Zanskar Valley.
+I see them repeated many times on Devil On Wheels by many of our readers.
+So, I thought let’s better create an article to help everyone and bust the top 12 myths commonly mistaken while considering a trip to Ladakh.
 I am sure this article will help you further gain confidence in planning your upcoming trip to Ladakh.
 In order to complete the context, I will share the “Top 9 Mistakes People Commit for a Ladakh Trip” in the next article.

 Top 12 Myths About Traveling to Ladakh

 Here are few of the most common Myths and Facts about traveling to Ladakh which will surely help you break the ice and come out of the shells of misconceptions in order to make your memorable trip to Ladakh 🙂 🙂

 1. Myth: Ladakh is a honeymoon destination or just another family vacation for leisure

 This is one of the most common queries I get on Devil On Wheels about making a honeymoon trip to Ladakh or I see people wanting to have a family leisure vacation in Ladakh.